baseline0/membrane/docs/lit/bio_petri_etc.md

 International Conference on Membrane Computing
 CMC 2011: Membrane Computing pp 62-72

-To each multiset w we associate its support, denoted by supp(w), which contains those elements of S which have a non-zero image.
+To each multiset $w$ we associate its support, denoted by
+$supp(w)$ , which contains those elements of $S$ which have a non-zero image.

 A cover $(G, w)$ for a multiset $v$ is defined with respect to a certain evolution step